IIIF/training/advanced_iiif/modules/zooniverse/README.md

 ## Step 5: Testing

 If you scroll down to the bottom of the workflow page you should see a "Test this workflow" button.
-If you click this a new tab will open showing your workflow with associated image.
+If you click this a new tab will open showing your workflow with a random image from your Manifest.

 ![test workflow](img/test_workflow.png)